WHAT YOU SHOULD KNOW BEFORE YOU GO

 Oman is one of the most amazing places I've ever visited!
 Truly spectacular in every way possible, I dream daily of going back there for another visit.
 So what makes it so special?

-It's a desert, so except sunshine almost all year around.
+It's a desert, so expect sunshine almost all year around.
 That means it's seriously hot.
 Stay hydrated, bring enough sunblock to last your trip and make sure you're always wearing a hat outdoors.

 Arabic is the official language in Oman.
 However, people also speak English.
 As Oman is a melting pot of Arabs, Hindi people, Pakistanis, and others, Hindi, Swahili, and Baluchi are widely spoken.

 The Omani cuisine usually consists of traditional bread, rice, beef, chicken or fish, special tomato or Omani sauces and various types of salads.
 Scrumptious.

 Palm trees can be seen everywhere in Oman.
 People have their own palm tree farms, and they are planted alongside every road.

 Oman is famous for its frankincense trees.
 They export the spice around the world.
 So if you're wondering what that smell is, well, now you know.